dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 - auth0
 - components
 related:
+- 2018-04-24-new-features-for-developing-angularjs-applications-part-1
-- 2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication
+- 2017-02-21-reactjs-authentication-tutorial
 - 2016-09-29-angular-2-authentication
-- 2017-02-21-reactjs-authentication-tutorial
 ---

 ---

 **TL;DR:** In this article, you'll develop a simple application in AngularJS 1.5.
-This application will show you how to use some of the features discussed in [Part 1 of this tutorial](#) to build component-based AngularJS applications.
+This application will show you how to use some of the features discussed in [Part 1 of this tutorial](https://auth0.com/blog/new-features-for-developing-angularjs-applications-part-1/) to build component-based AngularJS applications.
 If you want to skip the tutorial and dive straight into the code, the [repo](https://github.com/auth0-blog/speakerhang) is publicly available.

 ---